motoon-eg/dokan-store/Template/README.md

 3- Download the `MVVM File Generator.xctemplate` and paste it into Custom folder

-4- The .xctemplate contains two main files WithXIB & WithoutXIB and we can switch between them and that's made with Templateinfo.plist file
+4- The .xctemplate contains two main files WithXIB & WithoutXIB and we can switch between them and that's made with TemplateInfo.plist file

 4- Open Xcode and command+N into any folder and drag to bottom and you will find there